5 Kitchen Renovation Errors to Avoid in 2022

 Lastly, while updating your kitchen to something more modern is exciting, it can also be jarring if it doesn’t match the style of the rest of your home.

-Consider how elements like colour and texture are used in other areas of the house, and incorporate references to these in your kitchen design for a cohesive style.
+Consider how elements like colour and texture are used in other areas of the house, and incorporate references to these in your kitchen renovation for a cohesive style.